thatcherfreeman/utility-dctls/README.md

 **Blue Gamma**: Gamma to be applied only to the Blue Channel

 **Mid Gray**: Specifies the middle gray code value that is preserved.

 ---

+### Linear Edge Blur DCTL
+Applies a horizontal or vertical blur to the edge of the clip, where the blur strength increases with distance from the center of the frame.
+Apply this on a linear state image.
+This DCTL requires Resolve 19.1 or later.
+This runs much faster than the Radial Blur or Field Curvature blurs do.

+#### DCTL Parameters

+**Protected Radius X/Y**: Choose what portion of the center of the frame is not blurred at all.

+**Max Blur Strength**: Choose the maximum radius of the blur in the image, which will occur in the corners of the frame.

+**Curve Falloff**: Affects the contrast of the selected curve, IE how quickly we go from zero blur to the max blur.

+**Couple XY**: If checked, we substitute **Protected Radius Y** with your value entered for **Protected Radius X**

+**Radius vs Strength Curve**: Shows you the blur length used for different distances from the center of the frame, The x-axis represents location from the bottom left corner to the top right corner and the Y axis is the amount of blur.

+**Draw Blur Map**: Shows the blur radius for each pixel in the frame, scaled 0-1.

+**Use Alpha In as Strength**: New to Resolve 19.1, if you pipe in a power window as the alpha input, when this checkbox is checked, we will just power the blur strength from the provided alpha.

+**Blur Falloff Function**: Controls how the blur strength maps from zero to **Max Blur Strength** as radius increases.

+**Blur Direction**: Indicate if you want to do a horizontal or vertical blur.

+---